 For many actors, it’s a process of relearning techniques.
 Kurt was a karate black belt with years of experience, but still had to learn to fight all over again.
 For movie fighting, he had to learn to perform linear, sweeping techniques, because the kicks and punches he was taught to perform just didn’t look good on screen.
 Techniques that are snapped back, as they are supposed to be maximizing speed and power, don’t have the visual impact of techniques which are left hanging out.
 Even though it’s considered bad form to do just that in training!
 Also, you have to try to train yourself not to make contact.

-In response to Keith’s last comment, the movie was even referenced via Bradley Cooper and Julia Roberts in Valentine’s Day (2010).
-Also, the guy doubling Kurt in the penultimate photo is the fight director – Harrison Mang (who is also known as Meng Hoi).
+In response to Keith’s last comment, the movie was referenced via Bradley Cooper and Julia Roberts in Valentine’s Day (2010).
+The ice cream scene was even shown in an episode of The Ellen DeGeneres Show.
+Anyway, the guy doubling Kurt in the above photo is the fight director – Harrison Mang (who is also known as Meng Hoi).